danielwburch/alltalk_tts/README.md

 Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).

 To start AllTalk every Text generation webUI loads, edit the Text generation webUI `CMD_FLAGS.txt` file in the main `text-generation-webui` folder and add `--extensions alltalk_tts`.

+#### 🟩 The one thing I cant easily work around
+With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (disk) button.
+Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.

+I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
+This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
+So you would put double quotes around like this (from the example card):

+`"`Hey!
+I'm so excited to finally meet you.
+I've heard so many great things about you and I'm eager to pick your brain about computers.
+I'm sure you have a wealth of knowledge that I can learn from.`"`

 ### 🟪 Updating
 This is pretty much a repeat of the installation process.